Skookum

-Skookum is a Chinook Jargon word that has historical use in the Pacific Northwest.
-It has a range of meanings, commonly associated with an English translation of "strong" or "monstrous".
-The word can mean "strong", "greatest", "powerful", "ultimate", or "brave".
+Skookum is a Chinook Jargon word that has been in widespread historical use in British Columbia and the Yukon, as well as the Pacific Northwest.
+It has a range of meanings, commonly associated with an English translation of strong or monstrous.
+The word can mean strong, greatest, powerful, ultimate, or brave.
 Something can be skookum, meaning "strong" or "monstrously significant".
-When used in reference to another person, e.g., "he's skookum", it conveys connotations of reliability or a monstrous nature, as well as strength, size or hard-working.
+When used in reference to another person, e.g. "he's skookum", it conveys connotations of reliability or a monstrous nature, as well as strength, size or a hard-working nature.
+DCHP-3 classifies skookum as a Type 4 Canadianism, by virtue of cultural significance.

 Derivative words

-Skookum house means 'jail' or 'prison' (cf. the English euphemism the big house, but here meaning 'strong house').
-Skookum tumtum, lit. "strong heart", is generally translated as 'brave' or possibly 'good-hearted'.
+Skookum house means "jail" or "prison'" (cf. the English euphemism the big house, but here meaning "strong house").
+Skookum tumtum, lit. "strong heart", is generally translated as "brave" or possibly "good-hearted".
 In the Chinook language, skookum is a verb auxiliary, used similarly to can or to be able.
-Another compound, though fallen out of use in modern British Columbia English, is skookum lacasset or 'strongbox'.
+Another compound, though fallen out of use in modern British Columbia English, is skookum lacasset or "strongbox".

-Skookumchuck means 'turbulent water' or 'rapids in a stream or river', literally 'strong water' (chuck is Chinook Jargon for 'water', 'stream' or 'lake').
+Skookumchuck means "turbulent water" or "rapids in a stream or river", literally "strong water" (chuck is Chinook Jargon for "water", "stream" or "lake").
 It is a common placename in British Columbia, Washington and Idaho.
 The term is used for tidal-exchange rapids at the mouths of inlets and bays, a regular feature of the Inside Passage, especially Skookumchuck Narrows.